 Many people who bite their nails begin doing so in their early years of childhood, although it often does span into adulthood.
 Though this may seem to be a harmless habit, there are some severe health risks that have been associated with this behavior.
 In fact, many people who do have a serious problem with nail-biting don’t even know that they do.
 To learn about some of the ways you can stop biting your nails, read on.

 Easy Steps to Stop Biting Your Nails

-Nail biting is usually due to external factors that illicit the behavior.
+Nail-biting is usually due to external factors that elicit the behavior.
 Some of the most common causes are stress, boredom, and anxiety.
-You may notice this in the classroom, workplace, etc. While some of these triggers may be situational or emotional, there is also a connection with nail biting and certain psychological conditions like OCD (Obsessive Compulsive Disorder) and ADHD (Attention Deficit Hyperactivity Disorder).
+You may notice this in the classroom, workplace, etc. While some of these triggers may be situational or emotional, there is also a connection with nail-biting and certain psychological conditions like OCD (Obsessive Compulsive Disorder) and ADHD (Attention Deficit Hyperactivity Disorder).
 Some research has even indicated that there may be a genetic indicator for those who become nail biters.
 The following are some of the main causes:

 - ODD (Oppositional Defiant Disorder)

 As previously mentioned, nail biting is likely harmless, but may have some serious health implications in some cases.